What Is Operational Efficiency? Examples & Strategies

 To be able to pinpoint issues that are holding your business back, you’ll need to be able to perform a historical and comparative analysis of your project.
 This should include a thorough review of past performance data against current processes to identify discrepancies or patterns that may suggest inefficiencies.

-Additionally, comparing your project timelines, resource allocations, and output quality with industry standards or previous projects can reveal areas of improvement.
+Additionally, comparing your project timelines for schedule variance, resource allocations, and output quality with industry standards or previous projects can reveal areas of improvement.

 Finally, engaging with project stakeholders at all levels, especially those directly involved in daily operations, can provide valuable insights.
 Employees can sometimes find solutions to issues that operations managers do not have the time to focus on but are critical to better internal processes.